KarmaEssence/DVFS_Research/README.md

 - This code is open source.
 However, one can cite the original document [1] submitted to ECMS 2023.

 [1] "STOCHASTIC MODELING AND OPTIMIZATION FOR POWER AND PERFORMANCE CONTROL IN DVFS SYSTEMS", Youssef AIT EL MAHJOUB, Leo LE CORRE and Hind CASTEL-TALEB".
-The paper was submitted to "MaSPECS" track of 37th ECMS - International Conference on Modelling and Simulation, 2023.
+Accepted paper in "MaSPECS" track of 37th ECMS - International Conference on Modelling and Simulation, 2023.